Click the links below to find more information:

 Departments and units may put additional procedural guidelines in place so long as they are not in conflict with institutional policy and procedure.
 It is the responsibility of the department/unit chairs to communicate these additional policies to their employees and the responsibility of employees to be knowledgeable of any additional guidelines that may be applicable.

-The Department of Human Resources will provide guidance to management where questions arise.
+The Department of Human Resources will provide guidance to management should questions arise.

 The emergency telephone numbers below are provided for your information: